adambuttrick/openalex-ror-predictor/README.md

 The input CSV file should contain an 'affiliation_string' column with the affiliation strings to be processed.

 ### Python Usage
-To use the `InstitutionTagger` class in your Python code:
+To use the `InstitutionTagger` class in your code:

 ```python
 from institution_tagger import InstitutionTagger